Category Archives: Family Event

 Plant Sale Sells Out!

-Our annual pre-Mother’s Day Plant Sale and Garden Fair was this past Saturday, May 13.
+Our annual pre-Mother’s Day Plant Sale and Garden Fair was Saturday, May 13.
 Members arrived at Greenburgh Nature Center on Friday morning to set up.
 Perennial plants were carefully arranged on tables and benches by growing condition: sun, shade, or both.
 All native plants were marked.

 In the greenhouse, our growers arranged and priced the annuals they’d lovingly tended all winter.